-There are complex theories galore into which to burrow but a purpose of the approach herein is to be a sort of watchtower from which we can look without 'great thoughts of wise men' excessively filtering what we think and see with our own eyes.
+There are complex theories galore into which to burrow but a purpose of the approach herein is to be a sort of watchtower from which we can look without 'great thoughts of wise men' filtering too far what we think and see with our own eyes.

-One can obviously reflect about what philosphers say but 26 but philosophy should not be the sole province of 'the philosopher'.
+One can obviously reflect about what philosphers say but...(24) Philosophy should not be the sole province of 'the philosopher'.
 We all have a claim on it.
 'Philosophy' is a Big Word which itself can be off-putting.
 Professional philosophers, true, tend to have a more rigorous or literary way of putting problems and supposed conclusions.
-If only they see would see eye to eye with one another we might be more tempted to take their views as gospel - even then we should beware of confusing consensus with correctness.
+If only they see would see eye to eye with one another we might be more tempted to take their views as gospel - even then we should beware of mixing up consensus with correctness.

-Dress it up as one will, the lack of possibility of our getting to the bottom of some of the Deep Mysteries can be communicated and understood as far as is humanly possible by people who admit that they simply doen't know the answers.
+Dress it up as one will, the lack of possibility of our getting to the bottom of some of the Deep Mysteries can be communicated and understood as far as is humanly possible by someone who admits that he simply doesn't know the answers.
 Humility is a better tool than a degree.